 Through close interaction with experienced faculty in small, seminar-style classes, students in HBU’s Master of Arts in Biblical Languages program will be challenged to grow intellectually and spiritually in their servant leadership.
 One of the greatest strengths of our program is the personal interaction with faculty.
-Our MABL classes are typically capped at 15 students, which best allows us to get to know you personally.
-In addition, rather than always lecturing and merely giving you all the right answers, our classes are primarily seminar-style, in which we read texts together and discuss them in community, allowing us all to learn from the diverse perspectives of those in the classroom.
-This not only encourages a deeper engagement with texts and language; but for those looking toward future study, it prepares learners for the type of discussion in PhD seminars.
+Our average class size is between 10-20 students, which best allows us to get to know you personally.

 The MABL degree requires at least 30 hours for completion, provided that the student has acquired at least two semesters of Elementary Greek and two semesters of Elementary Hebrew prior to admission.
-Students who do not have sufficient training in Greek or Hebrew (at least two semesters of coursework in each language equivalent to GREK/HEBR 5301 & 5302) must complete this before advancing to the Greek and Hebrew reading classes.
+Students who do not have sufficient training in Greek or Hebrew (at least two semesters of coursework in each language equivalent to GREK/HEBR 5301 & 5302) must complete this, at HBU or elsewhere, before advancing to the Greek and Hebrew reading classes.

 The core requirements include:

 - two 6000 level Greek courses,

 - two additional 6000 level courses in the student’s chosen language of specialization.

 - (This will amount to a minimum of four courses in either Greek or Hebrew.)

 Beyond these core courses, students will take two Language Elective courses from the following: Hermeneutics, Linguistics, or any courses in Greek (6000+), Hebrew (6000+), Aramaic (5000+), or Latin (5000+).